devils-eye/screenshot-ocr/README.md

 - Capture screenshots of selected areas on any webpage
 - Extract text from screenshots using Mistral AI's OCR
+- Automatic title generation for extracted text using Google Gemini API
+- Dark theme support for the manager interface
 - Store and manage extracted text and images
 - Edit, organize, and search through your OCR data
 - Export your data for backup or further processing